ShashwathNextgen/DevOps/README.md

 Use commands such as useradd (add a new user), userdel (delete a user), and passwd (manage user passwords) to create and manage user accounts.
 Configure Network Interfaces:

-Configure IP addresses, set up DNS servers, manage network interfaces (using ifconfig or ip commands), and ensure firewall settings (using iptables) are correctly configured for network security.
-4. Automated Deployment Pipeline
+Configure IP addresses, set up DNS servers, manage network interfaces (using ifconfig or ip commands), and ensure firewall settings (using iptables) are correctly conf>4.
+Automated Deployment Pipeline
 Objective: Set up an automated deployment pipeline using Apache Web Server, Jenkins, and GitHub.

 Tasks: